Hudson Valley Divorce Lawyers

 Can I Date While Separated Before Divorce?

-Our Beacon Divorce Attorneys Understand the Unique Needs of Same-Sex Divorce
+Our Dutchess County Divorce Attorneys Understand the Unique Needs of Same-Sex Divorce

 While same-sex couples and heterosexual couples face similar challenges in the divorce process, same-sex divorce and custody cases can be more complicated.
-Our divorce lawyers in Beacon, NY, are able to navigate complex family law issues, and we understand the nuances that are unique to same-sex divorce cases.
+Our divorce lawyers are able to navigate complex family law issues in the Hudson Valley, and we understand the nuances that are unique to same-sex divorce cases.
 We provide outstanding legal representation to our clients regardless of sexual or gender orientation.